walles/riff/README.md

 ## Before releasing the Rust version as the official one

+- Add support for `--version`
+- Print help and bail if stdin is a terminal
+- On exceptions, print the current version just like `--version`
+- `--help`: If we aren't in the `$PATH`, present a one-liner for how to fix
+- `--help`: If we aren't in git's `pager.diff`, `pager.show` and `interactive.diffFilter`, present a one-liner for how to fix
 - Set up CI
 - Figure out cross compiling to Linux and macOS ARM (look into `cross` which uses Docker for cross compiling)